Kafr Sabt: Ottoman period

 Kafr Sabt was incorporated into the Ottoman Empire in 1517, and by 1596, it was under the administration of the nahiya ("subdistrict") of Tiberias, part of Sanjak Safad, with a population of 29 Muslim households; an estimated 160 persons.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, cotton, beehives, and goats; a total of 5,700 akçe.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as K. el Sett.

 Victor Guérin visited in 1875, and noted: "Near a spring, inclosed in a small circular basin, the soil is covered with the confused debris of many overthrown houses; some still standing are inhabited.
 Here and there are scattered cisterns cut in the rock.
 On the highest point of the hill, formerly occupied by the ancient town, are observed the remains of a strong edifice built of cut stones, which seems to have been put up for military purposes; it formed a quadrilateral forty paces long.
 Beside a mosque may be remarked two broken capitals in debased Corinthian, as well as several columns belonging probably to an ancient church, now completely destroyed."

+In the late 19th century, Kafr Sabt was one of several villages settled by Algerian migrants under the auspices of the Ottoman Empire.
+The settlers in Kafr Sabt originated in the area of Oued El Berdi and Bouïra.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as a stone-built village with 300 inhabitants.

 A population list from about 1887 showed Kefr Sabt to have about 410 inhabitants; all Muslims.